 The only good news are that I haven’t gained weight, we do not live in Florida and are all well.
 Piles of never ending laundry, ironing and chores are all part of a normal happy life.
 Living a North American dream, right?!
 Amen.

 I am super duper happy to be back in my kitchen creating.
 Though I do miss all-inclusive with all my heart.
 However, I know by the end of week 2 I would be sick of a restaurant food.
-Even that Iate healthy food.
-As soon as I got home I cleaned out my fridge by making a lentil soup, wiped it and did MY grocery shopping.
+As soon as I got home I cleaned out my fridge by making red lentil vegetable soup, wiped it and did MY grocery shopping.
 I love my mom but I don’t eat or cook like my mom.

 Yeah…Well, time to eat pan fried cabbage with apples, kids.
 Mom is back!